Prime detecting quasi-modular forms in higher level: Sign changes of quasi-modular cusp forms

 We let $\mathcal{S}(\Gamma_1(N))$ denote the space of quasi-modular cusp forms of level $N$ (i.e., the space spanned by cusp forms and their derivatives), and omit $\Gamma_1(N)$ in the notation if $N=1$ (i.e., $\mathcal{S}:=\mathcal{S}(\Gamma_1(1))$).

-In this section, we show that Fourier coefficients of quasi-modular cusp forms (of arbitrary level) exhibit sign changes.
+In this section, we show that Fourier coefficients of quasi-modular cusp forms (of arbitrary level) exhibit sign changes at the primes.
 First we recall the main sign change lemma (for the full level case) from \cite{KKL1}.

 \begin{lem} Suppose that $F\in \mathcal{S}$ has a Fourier expansion

 with $c_{F}(n)\in\R$.
 If $F\neq 0$, then the sequence $c_{F}(p)$, running over $p$ prime, has infinitely many sign changes. \end{lem}